toddknutson/modules_install_notes/readme.md

 2. Specify my `/home/lmnp/knut0297/software/modulesfiles` directory as the search path only one time.

 	For example, if we wanted to load my `samtools` software, but we were unsure which version to use, we could specify the `MODULEPATH` variable directly on the command line for only "one execution of the `module load` command".
-This is ideal, because it does not alter your original `MODULEPATH` variable in any way and allows you to load any of my modules without specifying a version number.
+This is nice, because it does not alter your original `MODULEPATH` variable in any way and allows you to load any of my modules without specifying a version number.
+[How does this work?
+It's a simple feature of bash](https://unix.stackexchange.com/a/126942/146742).

 	```
 	MODULEPATH=/home/lmnp/knut0297/software/modulesfiles module load samtools